J-16 Slick

 J-56 Tofino

 Tofino is the second offspring of Tsuchi (J-31).
-She was first seen on May 30, 2019, near Tofino which is on the outer coast of Vancouver Island, British Columbia, Canada.
-It is fitting that this orca is named for the place she was first seen.
+She was first seen on May 30, 2019, near Tofino, an area on the outer coast of Vancouver Island, British Columbia.
+Tofino would go on to be named after the area.
 She has two uncles, Blackberry (J-27) and Mako (J-39).

 Adopt